dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 Once a tag is pushed, GitHub Actions will:

 1. **Build and Push Multi-Platform Images**:
-   - Builds both `Dockerfile.optimized` and `Dockerfile.alpine` variants
+   - Builds both `Dockerfile.standard` and `Dockerfile.alpine` variants
    - Supports `linux/amd64` and `linux/arm64` platforms
    - Pushes to both Docker Hub and GitHub Container Registry
    - Tags with version (e.g., `v1.2.3`) and `latest`